coursera/courier/typescript-lite/README.md

 TODO
 ----

-* [ ] Write some tests
 * [ ] Add support for flat type definitions
-* [ ] Clean up the gnarly implementation, which is just a fuddled around version of the Swift impl.
 * [ ] Figure out the best way to distribute the 'fat jar'.
 * [ ] Consider getting rid of the string literal constants in generated enums.
 They may not give much for the wire cost.
 * [ ] Automate distribution of the Fat Jar